romanzy313/car-following-project/README.md

 ## Rebuilding AI training data

 This repo contains trained models of all different datasets (2 HA, 2 HH, 1 AH) clusters.
 Re-clustering and re-training can be performed by running `sh ./train.sh`.
-This process can take a very long time (approx 2 hours on 12 core machine)
+This process can take a very long time (approx. 2 hours on 12 core machine)

 ## Run tests